comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 because this query has a result limit that leads to a prioritization of links via the type index, leading to earlier query termination with fewer requests.

-In general, these results hint that the LDP-based approach combined with filtered type index approach performs better than the other approaches.
-However, due to the minimal difference in terms of execution time, the performance of all approaches can be considered equivalent.
+In general, results hint that the LDP-based approach combined with filtered type index approach performs better than the other approaches, but this difference is too minor to be significant, hence all approaches can be considered equivalent.

 #### Zero-knowledge query planning is ineffective

 While it may seem obvious to assume that higher query execution times are caused by a higher number of links that need to be dereferenced, we observe only a weak correlation (*$$\rho$$ = 0.32*) of this within the cMatch-based discovery approaches discussed before.
-As such, the main bottleneck in this case appears not primarily to be the number of links to traverse.
+The main bottleneck in this case appears not primarily to be the number of links to traverse.
 Instead, our analysis suggests that query plan efficiency is the primary influencer of execution times.

-To empirically prove this finding, we compare the execution times of our default integrated query execution approach (cMatch with filtered type index discovery) with a two-phase query execution approach that we implemented in the same query engine.
-Instead of following links during query execution as in the integrated approach, the two-phase approach first follows links to index all discovered triples, and processes the query in the traditional *optimize-then-execute* manner.
-This two-phase approach is based on an oracle that provides all query-relevant links, which we determined by analyzing the request logs during the execution of the integrated approach.
-Therefore, this two-phase approach is merely a theoretical case, which delays time until first results due to prior indexing, and which may not always be achievable in practise due to infinitely growing link queues for some queries.
-The results of this experiment are shown in [](#results-planning-effectiveness).

 <figure id="results-planning-effectiveness" class="table" class="table-smaller-font" markdown="1">